typemeta/funcj/json/readme.md

 In the the case of the `NodeCount` processor above, which counts the number of nodes in the JSON value, `T` is `Integer`.

+`JsonAlg` contains six methods, which correspond to the six JSON value types.

 ## `JsonAlg.Query`